Shreeja-AirMetro/Github-Notes/Notes/UTM- Data Mesh.md

 - 5G networks support high-frequency updates with low latency, while satellite communications may introduce delays in remote areas.

-5. Type of Operation:
+1. Type of Operation:
 - Autonomous or BVLOS flights may require continuous data exchange to ensure safety.
 - Short-range or Visual Line of Sight (VLOS) operations may have less frequent updates.

-7. Dynamic Events:
+1. Dynamic Events:
 - Updates may increase during emergencies, such as weather changes or unexpected traffic congestion.
 - Scenario - Saxony U-space

-It assumes the flight coridor and the path are pre-defined
+It assumes the flight corridor and the path are pre-defined

 A single CISP governs the monitoring of the entire operation